Maggie Murray Counsellor/Psychotherapist RegMBACP (Accred)

 £45.00 per session for adult clients.
 Reduced fees can be discussed for people affected by the Coronavirus.

-I am currently working online from my home.
+I am currently working online from my home on Friday's.

-Returning to face to face work I am located in the South Park area of Lincoln.
+I have returned to face to face work currently but with Covid-19 guidelines in place.
+I am located in the South Park area of Lincoln.

 Appointments are available on Mondays, Tuesdays and Wednesdays and Fridays.

-Its never too late to make health changes within the way you communicate, respond and interact with others and talk to yourself.
+Its never too late to make health changes within the way you communicate, respond and interact with others and towards yourself.